The following steps will quickly deploy a Rancher Server on AWS with a single node cluster attached.

 git clone https://github.com/rancher/quickstart.

-Go into the AWS folder containing the terraform file by executing
+Go into the AWS folder containing the terraform files by executing

 aws_access_key- Amazon AWS Access Key